metio/terraform-provider-k8s/docs/data-sources/kuma_io_mesh_traffic_permission_v1alpha1_manifest.md

 <a id="nestedatt--spec"></a>
 ### Nested Schema for `spec`

-Required:

-- `target_ref` (Attributes) TargetRef is a reference to the resource the policy takes an effect on.The resource could be either a real store object or virtual resourcedefined inplace. (see [below for nested schema](#nestedatt--spec--target_ref))

 Optional:

 - `from` (Attributes List) From list makes a match between clients and corresponding configurations (see [below for nested schema](#nestedatt--spec--from))

-<a id="nestedatt--spec--target_ref"></a>
-### Nested Schema for `spec.target_ref`

-Optional:

-- `kind` (String) Kind of the referenced resource
-- `labels` (Map of String) Labels are used to select group of MeshServices that match labels.
-Either Labels orName and Namespace can be used.
-- `mesh` (String) Mesh is reserved for future use to identify cross mesh resources.
-- `name` (String) Name of the referenced resource.
-Can only be used with kinds: 'MeshService','MeshServiceSubset' and 'MeshGatewayRoute'
-- `namespace` (String) Namespace specifies the namespace of target resource.
-If empty only resources in policy namespacewill be targeted.
-- `proxy_types` (List of String) ProxyTypes specifies the data plane types that are subject to the policy.
-When not specified,all data plane types are targeted by the policy.
-- `section_name` (String) SectionName is used to target specific section of resource.For example, you can target port from MeshService.ports[] by its name.
-Only traffic to this port will be affected.
-- `tags` (Map of String) Tags used to select a subset of proxies by tags.
-Can only be used with kinds'MeshSubset' and 'MeshServiceSubset'
+- `target_ref` (Attributes) TargetRef is a reference to the resource the policy takes an effect on.The resource could be either a real store object or virtual resourcedefined inplace. (see [below for nested schema](#nestedatt--spec--target_ref))

 <a id="nestedatt--spec--from"></a>
 ### Nested Schema for `spec.from`